Using Forces 049

 Gradients work well, as mentioned above; but pictures work best.
 There are two techniques for adding pictures to this series.

 The first technique you can use to create these slides involves using the frameworks supplied in this series and importing the sections of photographs into the two- or three-field frameworks.
 This technique is a good method if you want the most flexibility with animation schemes.
 The technique for bringing the save-as-picture graphic or any photograph into the framework fields is described in this FAQ.
 The FAQ is entitled, How do I cut a photograph into puzzle pieces?" but the same technique applies to these frameworks.
 Instructions for both PowerPoint 2003 and 2007 are included.

-The second technique is described in the Chart of the Month July 2009 and repeated below.
+The second technique is described in the Power Chart July 2009 and repeated below.
 Whether you are using PowerPoint 2003 or 2007, you'll be able to create these slides.
 Let's look at each step:

 - Begin by creating a background, which in this case is a gray rectangle that extends beyond the slide's left and right borders (see below).
 The use WordArt to create your text (we've used "Day-to-day business").
 Size the WordArt phrase and then duplicate the phrase field several times.
 Create an evenly spaced row of these phrases and place at the top of the background rectangle.
 Duplicate the row and offset it below the first row.
 Duplicate again and offset the third row.
 Continue to duplicate and offset the rows until you have a pattern that occupies the the full height of the background rectangle.
 You should, of course, apply colors to the background and WordArt from your template's color palette.

 Notice in the graphic below how the gray background and the rows of WordArt extend beyond the left and right borders of the slide (see FAQ entitled, "How do I create my own background as a picture?" for additional information about creating these save-as-picture graphics).